Sheppard-Lab/E.coli_ppi_network/README.md

 # E. coli K-12 PPI network figures

 Scripts for generating protein–protein interaction network figures for the
-E. coli K-12 pangenome perspective, using STRING v12.0 interaction data with genes classified as core or accessory.
+E. coli K-12 pangenome, using STRING v12.0 interaction data with genes classified as core or accessory.

 ## Scripts